 This article teaches you how to connect Kafka to S3 with ease.
 It provides in-depth knowledge about the concepts behind every step to help you understand and implement them efficiently.
 The mentioned method can be challenging, especially for a beginner, as writing code to ETL unstructured data can be quite tasking and resource-intensive.

 Hevo can abstract all the above challenges by letting users ETL data in minutes and without code.
 Hevo’s Data Pipeline offers a much faster and easy to set up No-code alternative for unifying data from Kafka and S3.
-Hevo caters to 150+ data sources (including 40+ free sources) and can seamlessly transfer your Kafka and S3 data to the Data Warehouse of your choice in real time.
+Hevo caters to 150+ data sources (including 60+ free sources) and can seamlessly transfer your Kafka and S3 data to the Data Warehouse of your choice in real time.
 Hevo’s Data Pipeline enriches your data and manages the transfer process in a fully automated and secure manner.
 It will make your life easier and make data migration hassle-free.
+Sign Up for a 14-day Free Trial or schedule a personalized demo with us.

 Frequently Asked Question